asjiaf/LinuxGSM-Docs/game-servers/ark-survival-evolved.md

 ModIDS=924619115
 ```

-For the example mod add the following to `GameUserSettings.ini` other mods may require there own configuration as per there documentation.
+For the example mod add the following to `GameUserSettings.ini` other mods may require there own configuration as per their documentation.

 ```
 [WBUI]